The Super Healing Powers of KITCHEN SPICES: 14 Medicinal Spices Your Kitchen Needs! (You Probably Already Have an Herbal Pharmacy!)

 Peppermint leaf is also one of the herbs I just love to add to my herbal tea blends--especially in the summer time.
 I get my medicine, tonic, and a soothing, cooling uplift all at once!
 Can't beat that, right?

 Oh, the evergreen, woodsy, spicy scent of Rosemary makes it a wonderful enhancement to so many strong tasting dishes--especially red meats.
 I love Rosemary for many reasons: It's lovely, smells so beautiful, chases bugs away, and it's great for your mind!

 Yep!
 Rosemary is one of the herbs that works wonders for your memory and alertness.
 In fact, I think you should never eat or use Rosemary oil too close to bedtime--you may not get to sleep.
 It works that well for improving alertness.
 But besides helping with being more alert, Rosemary, used over time, is wonderful for supporting your brain function and memory!

 Thyme (Thymus vulgaris):

 According to Dr. Axe, Thyme is great for your throat, heart, and mood!
-Thyme helps lower blood pressure, improves circulation, and soothes a sore throat too.
+Thyme may help lower blood pressure, improves circulation, and soothes a sore throat too.
 Just make a Thyme tea and gargle with it several times a day.
 That sore throat will be gone!